wmorgan/dcos-docs/1.7/usage/tutorials/ruby-on-rails/README.md

 And you're done!
 Redmine is now ready to use.

-Should Redmine ever crash it will get restarted automatically by Marathon.
+If Redmine ever crashes it will be restarted automatically by Marathon.
 If the server that it's running on crashes, Marathon will restart Redmine on a different one.
 It also periodically performs an HTTP health check (defined under the `healthChecks` key in the JSON file) to make sure that the application is responding.

 # Cleanup